SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - Converts a number to a hexadecimal string representation
    * - :ref:`to_unixts`
      - Converts a ``DATE`` or ``DATETIME`` to a UNIX Timestamp
+   * - :ref:`chr`
+     - Returns the ASCII character representation of the supplied integer

 Date and Time
 ^^^^^^^^^^^^^^^^